Plasmodium heischi

 Plasmodium heischi is a parasite of the genus Plasmodium subgenus Sauramoeba.
 As in all Plasmodium species P. heischi, has both vertebrate and insect hosts.
 The vertebrate hosts for this parasite are reptiles.

 Taxonomy

 The parasite was first described by Garnham and Telford in 1984.

+Description

+Plasmodium heischi produces spindle-shaped gametocytes.

 Distribution

 This species was described in Kenya.

 Hosts

 The only host for this species are the skinks Mabuya striata.